-A post graduate student should maintain a minimum Grade Point of 6.50 out of 10 to secure a pass in a course.
-In the courses in which a student fails, he/she has to reappear for the examination to get a pass in that course.
+A post graduate student should maintain a minimum Grade Point of 6.50 out of 10 to secure a pass in a subject.
+In the subjects in which a student fails, he/she has to reappear for the examination to get a pass in that subject.